-This is another recently excavated site into the Cueva Mayor system, which provides new information about Mousterian occupations in the Iberian Plateau.
+This is another recently excavated site from the Cueva Mayor system, which provides new information about Mousterian occupations in the Iberian Plateau.
 Galería de las Estatuas was an ancient entrance to the cave system, which is currently closed and sealed by a stalagmitic crust.
-The stratigraphy has been divided into five litostratigraphic units with a rich assemblage of faunal and lithic remains of clear Mousterian affinity.
+The stratigraphy has been divided into five lithostratigraphic units with a rich assemblage of faunal and lithic remains of clear Mousterian affinity.

 Mousterian Neogene and Cretacoeus chert tools from Galería de las Estatuas (Photo: A. Ollé)

-Radiocarbon dates provide minimum ages and suggest occupations older than 45±14C ka BP.
+Radiocarbon dates provide minimum ages and suggest occupations older than 45 ± 14C ka BP.
 The palynological analysis detected a landscape change to increased tree coverage, which suggests that the sequence recorded a warming episode.
 The macromammal assemblage is composed of both ungulates (mainly red deer and equids) and carnivores.
-Taphonomic analysis reveals both anthropic, and to a lesser extent, carnivore activities.
-Galería de las Estatuas was occupied by Neanderthals and also sporadically by carnivores.
+The taphonomic analysis reveals both anthropic, and to a lesser extent, carnivore activities.
+Galería de las Estatuas was occupied by Neanderthals and sporadically by carnivores.